 Trees without roots are favourite toys to lions, tigers, and snow leopards.
-According the Linton Zoological Gardens‘ director Kim Simmons christmas trees contain catmint, causing euphoria and entailing hours of play.
+According to the Linton Zoological Gardens‘ director Kim Simmons Christmas trees contain catmint, causing euphoria and entailing hours of play.
 Zuri the lion, loves playing with his trees, chewing on it, ripping the branches and scratching his back.
-Apparently, christmas trees have similar effect like your typical kitty playing with a catnip toy mouse.
+Apparently, christmas trees have similar effect as your typical kitty playing with a catnip toy mouse.
 Make a lion happy and drive to your local zoo!

 And it’s not just fun and games – Christmas trees turned out to be one tasty treat for the elephants!
 They can eat up to three trees a day and use them to clean their teeth.

 Make sure you’ve removed all decorations from the tree as they could pose a threat to the animals and contact your local zoo before dropping off a discarded tree.
 You can find your nearest zoo here.